betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelKellyStake.md

     "BACK",
 "")
 ```
-- **CurrentBMP < BMP:** checking whether the event overrounds (named "CurrentBMP") are less than the specific value that can be changed from cell E2 in the RATINGS tab (named "BMP")
+- **BMP:** checking whether the event overrounds are less than the specific value that can be changed from cell E2 in the RATINGS tab

 ``` excel hl_lines="6"
 =IF(